S. 2132: CLEAR Path Act

 Newly added countries come with a 30-day delay

-If Congress approves adding a country to the list, the restriction would start 30 days later for covered officials dealing with that government.
+If Congress approves adding a country to the list, the restriction starts 30 days later for covered officials dealing with that government.

 Who benefits from S. 2132?

-Lawmakers would not have to rely solely on executive branch judgment.
-S. 2132 gives Congress a direct approval role before the covered-country list can change.
+Lawmakers wouldn't have to defer to the executive branch's judgment.
+S. 2132 hands Congress a direct vote before the covered-country list can change.

-Mandatory notice at the start and end of service gives departments a clearer compliance process and creates a record that officials were warned.
+Required notice at the start and end of service gives departments a cleaner process and a paper trail showing officials were warned.

 Who is affected by S. 2132?

-You could still work after leaving office, but not by helping certain foreign governments influence U.S. officials during the covered period.
+You could still work after leaving office — just not by helping a designated adversarial government influence U.S. officials during the covered period.

 State and Justice Department leadership

-Those departments would help manage proposals to add or remove countries, but they could not make the change stick without Congress.
+They'd shape proposals to add or remove countries, but couldn't make a change stick without Congress signing off.

 Share this story